 - Building a Network: ‘One Simple Connection Can Lead to So Much’Through his venture, GivingBackPacks, high school student Alex Swerdlow has learned the value of developing a social mission.
 At the same time, he has begun to master one of the most vital business skills: making connections.
 One simple e-mail can lead to endless possibilities.

-- Topping Off 2020 with Positive Vibes from the 'Good Pizza' Guy
+- Positive Vibes from the 'Good Pizza' Guy

 - Future of the Business World: Students in Vietnam Give Small Loans to Low-income Borrowers